Prohelion/prohelion.github.io/docs/Motor_Controllers/WaveSculptor22/Datasheet/50_Operating_Power_And_Cooling.md

 18) The base of the WaveSculptor22 is a flat aluminium surface, of these dimensions.
 A flat area of at least this size should be provided on whatever cooling solution the customer chooses to provide.

-19) The WaveSculptor22 provided 8x M4 tapped holes in the base of the product, for use in attaching the motor controller to the customer-provided heatsink or waterblock.  <strong>Screws longer than the max depth must not be used, </strong>to avoid damaging internal components in the motor controller.
+19) The WaveSculptor22 provided 8x M4 tapped holes in the base of the product, for use in attaching the motor controller to the customer-provided heatsink or waterblock.  __Screws longer than the max depth must not be used, __to avoid damaging internal components in the motor controller.